 In order to truly support a professional growth cycle, professional development has to be personalized to the needs of each employee.
 Many of these needs are common to whole demographic groups, such as newly hired teachers, but other needs are much more specific to the teacher.
 While all PD should help district employees further their individual career goals, the PD should also support the district’s big picture goals.

-As an example, we worked with a couple districts who aligned PD to their observation framework, allowing the observer to recommend PD after completing the observation.
+As an example, we worked with a couple districts that aligned PD to their observation framework, allowing the observer to recommend PD after completing the observation.
 This was a great start towards personalizing the PD to each observed individual, but it omitted a big piece of the overall professional growth picture.
 Teachers in these districts often felt recommended PD was based on a single incident, and didn’t account for their professional growth plan goals.
-However, when recommended PD was based on many sources, with context for why it was recommended – from their mentor, their goal focus, observation – and teachers were able to choose from various PD resources and not from a single vendor, they felt they had the opportunity to participate in their own growth process.
+However, when recommended PD was based on many sources, with context for why it was recommended — from their mentor, their goal focus, observation — and teachers were able to choose from various PD resources and not from a single vendor, they felt they had the opportunity to participate in their own growth process.
 This helpful guidance resulted in better support, and increased ownership, and more importantly, greater buy in of this different PD approach.

 Accessible Professional Development

 Teachers have a lot on their plate!
-Professional development is not their first priority – their first priority is their students.
+Professional development is not their first priority — their first priority is their students.
 Finding time for themselves and their own professional development is a huge challenge.
-Educators should not have to waste their precious time searching through hundreds of online courses or spend hours out of their day attending a workshop where only 15% of the content is relevant.
+Educators should not have to waste their precious time searching through hundreds of online courses or spend hours out of their day attending a workshop where only 15 percent of the content is relevant.
 Educators need relevant, high quality PD resources, available at their fingertips, in order to strengthen their practice in ways that most impact student learning.

 Professional Development for All Employees